 This giant tooltip is blocking the get started button, the one that leads to the company’s first activation point.

 At this point, a customer is wondering how many times they will have to click next before they can actually get started.

-Interactive walkthroughs focuses on the one key event that the user needs to perform to get the utility of your platform.
+Interactive walkthroughs focus on the one key event that the user needs to perform to get the utility of your platform.